Ph.D. Degree Requirements

-The Ph.D. requirements include the completion of a minimum of 10 course units of graduate level work beyond the undergraduate program with a grade-point average of at least 3.0, satisfactory performance in the PhD-related exams, presentation of a departmental seminar, completion of the teaching practicum, and the submission and successful defense of an original and significant dissertation.
-The required 10 course units may include research units (i.e., MEAM 999).
-The milestones in the PhD program are noted in the PhD Handbook.
+The Ph.D. requirements include the completion of a minimum of 10 course units of graduate level work beyond the undergraduate program with a grade-point average of at least 3.0, satisfactory performance in the Ph.D.-related exams, presentation of a departmental seminar, completion of the teaching practicum, and the submission and successful defense of an original and significant dissertation.
+The milestones in the Ph.D. program are noted in the Ph.D.
+Handbook.

-- At least one graduate course in MEAM beyond the core MEAM courses (depth requirement)
+- One graduate course in MEAM beyond the core MEAM courses (depth requirement)

-- At least one graduate course outside MEAM and not including ENM 520 or ENM 521 that is related to the student’s research (breadth requirement)
+- One graduate course outside MEAM (not ENM 520/521) related to student’s research (breadth requirement)

-- At least three additional graduate courses that are related to the student’s research
+- Three additional graduate courses related to student’s research

 - Three semesters of Teaching Practicum (MEAM 895; normally taken in 3rd, 4th and 5th semesters)

 - Six semesters of the MEAM seminar (MEAM 699)

 - Responsible Conduct of Research in Engineering (EAS 900; mandatory in the first year)

 Neither MEAM 899 (Independent study) nor MEAM 999 (Research) can be used to satisfy the above course requirements.

 * Students should check their preparedness for ENM 520 by reviewing the syllabus before registering for the course.
 If this material is unfamiliar, the student should take ENM 510 prior to taking ENM 520.